FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 On the proposal of Councillor Keary, seconded by Councillor Teskey it was agreed that

-standing orders be suspended to allow for the completion of the Agenda.--- 9
+standing orders be suspended to allow for the completion of the Agenda.
+---
+9

 **22.**